Boolean Algebra Calculator

 CostFreeFreemiumFree

 I've looked at a lot of the discussions on Hacker News about boolean algebra tools, and the recurring complaint is that most calculators are either too basic (no K-maps, no step-by-step) or too complex (require installing desktop software).
-This tool aims to hit the sweet spot: powerful enough for university coursework, simple enough to use in your browser.
+This tool aims to hit the sweet spot: enough for university coursework, simple enough to use in your browser.

 Expert Tips for Boolean Simplification